doxyme/content-style-guide/02-voice-and-tone.html.md

 ## Tone

-doxy.me’s tone is usually informal, but it’s always more important to be clear than entertaining.
+doxy.me’s tone is usually 'business casual'.
+We want to look good and sound intelligent, but not at the expense of making things more complicated than needed.
 When you’re writing, consider the reader’s state of mind.
-Are they relieved to be finished with a campaign?
-Are they confused and seeking our help on Twitter?
+Are they frustrated at the system not working?
+Are they confused and seeking our help on the platform?
 Are they curious about a post on our blog?
 Once you have an idea of their emotional state, you can adjust your tone accordingly.

 doxy.me has a sense of humor, so feel free to be funny when it’s appropriate and when it comes naturally to you.
-But don’t go out of your way to make a joke—forced humor can be worse than none at all.
+But don’t go out of your way to make a joke; forced humor can be worse than none at all.
 If you’re unsure, keep a straight face.
+A good rule-of-thumb is to only start joking when the customer starts first.

 ## Style tips